Today, we’ve got quite a face-off. I’ve got two foam clog-like shoes, the Yeezy Foam Runner vs Crocs.

 There’s a lot more pieces and a lot more materials, and the materials used on the shoe are probably more expensive than the foams used on the Yeezy Foam Runner or the Crocs.

-In terms of the retail price, the Foam Runners are going for $80, the Crocs Pollex are going for $85, and then the Crocs Classic Clogs are going for $50.
+In terms of retail price, the Foam Runners are about $5 cheaper than the Crocs Pollex but about $30 more expensive than the Crocs Classic Clogs.

 So, the Foam Runner and the Crocs Pollex are kind of double the price of the classic Crocs.
 But of course, you can’t really get these shoes for retail and so they’re like reselling for like around $200 to $300.